Demographics of Cuba

 The demographic characteristics of Cuba are known through census which have been conducted and analyzed by different bureaus since 1774.
 The National Office of Statistics of and Information of Cuba (ONEI) is doing it since 1953.
 The most recent census was conducted in September 2012.
 The population of Cuba at the 2012 census was nearly 11.2 million.
-It has since declined to an estimated 9.75 million in 2024.
+It declined to 9,748,007 people in 2024 and 9,434,593 in 2025.

 Although not a census, in July 2024, Juan Carlos Alfonso Fraga, deputy head of the ONEI, presented data on Cuba's effective population to the deputies.
-According to ONEI data, as of December 31, 2023, the effective Cuban population was 10,055,968 people.
+According to ONEI data, as of 31 December 2023, the effective Cuban population was 10,055,968 people.

 According to the 2012 census, the population density at that time was 101 inhabitants per square kilometer, and the overall life expectancy in Cuba was 78 years.
 The population has always increased from one census to the next in the 20th century, with the exception of the 2012 census, when the count decreased by 10,000.
 The 2024 data by ONEI seems to corroborate that trend.

 From 1740 to 2020 Cuba's birth rate has surpassed its death rate.
 Cuba is currently in the fourth stage of demographic transition.
 In terms of age structure, the population is dominated (71.1%) by the 15- to 64-year-old segment.
 The median age of the population is 39.5, making it the oldest in the Americas, and the gender ratio of the total population is 0.99 males per female.

 Population size and structure

 According to the 2002 census, Cuba's population was 11,177,743, whereas the 2012 census numbered the population at 11,167,325.
 There was a drop between the 2002 and 2012 censuses which was the first drop in Cuba's population since Cuba's war of independence.
 This drop was due to low fertility and emigration, as during this time (fiscal years 2003 to 2012), 42,028 Cubans received legal permanent residence in the United States.
-Consequently, Cuba is also the oldest country in the Americas in terms of median age, due to a high amount of emigration by younger Cubans to the U.S. In the last few years before the end of the wet feet, dry feet policy on January 12, 2017, the number of Cubans moving to the United States significantly outnumbered the natural increase during those years.
+Consequently, Cuba is also the oldest country in the Americas in terms of median age, due to a high amount of emigration by younger Cubans to the U.S. In the last few years before the end of the wet feet, dry feet policy on 12 January 2017, the number of Cubans moving to the United States significantly outnumbered the natural increase during those years.

 Cuban policy responses to its aging population include increases in paid maternity benefits, improving access to daycares, and establishing the Service Network for Non-fertile Couples to provide treatment for infertility.

 As of 2025, Cuba has the oldest population in Latin America.